-On November 1, 2017, the Board authorized a new share repurchase program, under which we may repurchase up to \$500.0 million in shares of Common Stock (the "2017 Share Repurchase Program").
-The 2017 Share Repurchase Program does not have an expiration and replaced the 2016 Share Repurchase Program.
+On November 1, 2017, the Board authorized a share repurchase program, under which we may repurchase up to \$500.0 in shares of Common Stock (the "2017 Share Repurchase Program").
+The 2017 Share Repurchase Program does not have an expiration date.
 We also continued our evergreen share repurchase program, authorized by the Board on January 29, 2014, under which we may repurchase, from time to time, Common Stock to reduce or eliminate dilution associated with issuances of Common Stock under our incentive plans.

-In December of 2017, the Company entered into an accelerated share repurchase ("ASR") contract with a commercial bank to purchase \$200.0 million of our Common Stock.
-In the first quarter of 2018, the Company settled the ASR contract and purchased approximately 4.1 million shares of Common Stock for \$200.0 million, of which approximately \$110.0 million was purchased under the evergreen share repurchase program and \$90.0 million was purchased under the 2017 Share Repurchase Program.
-As a result of the Company's purchases, there remained \$310.0 million of share repurchase availability under the 2017 Share Repurchase Program as of December 31, 2018.
+In November of 2017, we executed open market purchases of \$100.0 of our Common Stock under the 2017 Share Repurchase Program.
+In the first quarter of 2018, we settled an accelerated share repurchase ("ASR") contract and purchased approximately 4.1 million shares of Common Stock for \$200.0, of which approximately \$110.0 was purchased under the evergreen share repurchase program and \$90.0 was purchased under the 2017 Share Repurchase Program.